jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

   (a) criminal proceedings; or
-  (b) proceedings under the Immigration Act 2009; or (c) review proceedings in respect of a statutory power of decision arising out of or under the Immigration Act 2009; or (d) proceedings in respect of which a Family Court has jurisdiction; or (e) appeals from, or applications for judicial review made in relation to, decisions made in any of the proceedings described in paragraphs (a) to (d).
+  (b) proceedings under the Immigration Act 2009; or (c) review proceedings in respect of a statutory power of decision arising out of or under the Immigration Act 2009; or (d) proceedings in respect of which the Family Court has jurisdiction; or (e) appeals from, or applications for judicial review made in relation to, decisions made in any of the proceedings described in paragraphs (a) to (d).

 ### 336 Practice rules in relation to conditional fee agreements